8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] finish /admin/users/user.create
 - [ ] finish /admin/inventory/unit/create need to make sure it pulls stock data when creating

-- [ ] -------- DEV --------
-- [ ] move to a different site that isnt public facing, or atleast a different address then our public site, that way if someone does gain access they dont have access to your dealers data
-- [ ] back ups of databases for dealers once in production?
-- [ ] in order for dealers to have the latest data for the roadmap we need to make it an api request to the main website, which may not work due to cors...
-- [ ] CHECK SUBSCRIPTION move to dev and the last day of the month run the script through automation, or set up an api to get the alerts
-- [ ] in loader put const partnerSite = dealer.partnerSite to gain access to calendar site
-- [ ] DEV / CONTROLPANEL when saving dealer details save projectName
-- [ ] need dashboard to connect to all the dealers dashboards
-- [ ] DASHBOARD - to manage phone numbers for users
-- [ ] DASHBOARD - to monitor / and charge correct amounts for text / voice / email
-- [ ] DASHBOARD - manager potential customer base
-- [ ] DASHBOARD - manage authentication for emergencies for dealers

 - [ ] -------- SALES --------